scavasoft/aws-learning-track/aws/exercises.md

 Create a DynamoDB table with Stream enabled.
 Attach a Lambda to that Stream.
-The purpose of that Lambda is to log all incoming events in a structured format like `[timestamp][name_of_operation][ID of affected row]` within a predefined CloudWatch Log Group, the ARN of which is dynamically passed to the Lambda as an Environment Variable (so console.log() will not help here).
+The purpose of that Lambda is to log all incoming events in a structured format like `[timestamp][name_of_operation][ID of affected row]` within a predefined CloudWatch Log Group, a reference to which is dynamically passed to the Lambda as an Environment Variable (so console.log() will not help here).

 References: